CSSAuditors/audit/site/reports/premier-league-2021-02.md

 ---
 layout: report
-title: The CSS File Sizes and Count Report for Premier League sites
+title: The CSS File Size and Count Report for Premier League sites
-description:
+description: In this report, we are going to focus on the size of CSS.
+The aim of the report is to understand how much CSS code is needed to build a site.
+image: /gfx/the-css-file-size-and-count-report-for-premier-league-sites.jpg
 object: sites2
 date: 2021-02-17
 author: Silvestar
 reports:
   - title: >-
-      The CSS File Sizes and Count Report for Premier League sites
+      The CSS File Size and Count Report for Premier League sites
     details: true
   - list:
       - description: >-
           In this report, we are going to focus on the size of CSS.
-The aim of the report is to understand how much CSS code is needed to build a site, and could we do it with less code.
+The aim of the report is to understand how much CSS code is needed to build a site.

           Sites audited in this report:
       - var: